 Going skiing is undoubtedly one of the very best winter holidays around.
 Whether you’re an adrenaline junkie on skis or a snowboard, or you simply love the après-ski atmosphere, you are probably wondering what’s going to happen in the mountains this year.
-Will there even be a 2021 ski season this winter?
+Will there even be a 2021 ski season?

 DISCOVER: All the best photos of the royals hitting the ski slopes

-The answer is yes, of course.
-Coronavirus won’t stop some of us donning our gear and goggles and hitting the powder, but it will make the whole ski experience a little bit different.
+The answer is still up in the air.
+When the ski slopes eventually reopen and international travel is allowed, coronavirus won’t stop some of us donning our gear and goggles and hitting the powder, but it will make the whole ski experience a little bit different.

-If you’re hoping to head into the mountains this year, whether it’s France, Austria or even North America, here’s everything you need to know about ski holidays in 2020 and 2021.
+If you’re hoping to head into the mountains later this year, whether it’s France, Austria or even North America, here’s everything you need to know about ski holidays in 2021.

 Can I book skiing this winter?

-Yes, you can absolutely ski in 2020 and 2021.
-As with summer holiday resorts, ski resorts across the world have adjusted their offering and made changes to their processes to make themselves a safe space for visitors during the Coronavirus pandemic (more on that below).
+Yes, you can hopefully ski later on in 2021.
+As with summer holiday resorts, ski resorts across the world have adjusted their offering and made changes to their processes to make themselves a safe space for visitors during the coronavirus pandemic - when travel restrictions allow (more on that below).

 TOP TIPS: Buying your own snowboarding boots - everything you need to know

-If you’re keen for a trip on the slopes this year or next, though, it’ll pay to book ahead.
+If you’re keen for a trip on the slopes this year or in 2022, though, it’ll pay to book ahead.
 With capacity in ski resorts limited thanks to social distancing and fewer flights and trains over the continent, you’ll need to get in quick to bag your trip.

 What safety measures are in place for the 2021 ski season?

-The major difference for this year’s ski season is that capacity has been drastically reduced in most resorts.
-Estelle Giraudeau says Club Med is likely to see no more than 70 percent of their rooms filled up to allow for social distancing, but they’ve also added other safety elements, including contact-free check-ins and staff manning the buffets (rather than guests helping themselves).
+A major difference for this year’s ski season prior to resort closure was that capacity had been drastically reduced in most places.
+Estelle Giraudeau said Club Med is likely to see no more than 70 percent of their rooms filled up to allow for social distancing, but they’ve also added other safety elements, including contact-free check-ins and staff manning the buffets (rather than guests helping themselves).